 Plants That Attract Bees

-Pollinating insects, especially bees, are completely important to the success of your flower or vegetable garden.
+Pollinating insects, especially bees, are necessary for the success of your flower or vegetable garden.
 Attracting bees is quite simple.
 Just make sure you plant flowers that attract bees.
 The butterfly bush attracts bees and hummingbirds.
 These creatures will go from flower to flower for hours making sure to pollinate your garden on their way.

 Flowers That Attract Bees

-To keep bees coming around all season, and to keep them happy and cause honeybee pollination, you will want to plant flowers that keep flowering throughout the season.
-Also, there are specific plants and flowers that the honeybee is completely attracted to.
+To keep bees coming around all season, and to keep them happy and cause honeybee pollination, plant flowers that keep flowering throughout the season.
+Also, there are specific plants and flowers that the honeybee is attracted to.
 These include the following: